F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

 If you find an issue, we would love to hear about it.
 You have a choice when it comes to filing issues:
   - Use the **Issues** link on the GitHub menu bar in this repository for items such as enhancement or feature requests and non-urgent bug fixes.
 Tell us as much as you can about what you found and how you found it.
+  - Use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 cloud templates.
+This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.
   - Contact F5 Technical support via your typical method for more time sensitive changes and other issues requiring immediate support.